Wednesday, 13 November 2024

 … we need to be able to have honest conversations about planning regulations which aren’t working well, without being called racist.

 The action I seek from the Premier is a statement recognising all of this.
-Instead of an announcement costing taxpayers money, this would be free.
+Unlike an announcement costing taxpayers money, this would be free.
 I ask her to announce a review of these processes from the ground up, to speed up and make more viable the house building we so desperately need.

 The PRESIDENT: The action for that one is the review of the processes rather than a statement?